Local Hour: Tony Calls Dan "Dad" (feat. Tom Bogert)

 He definitely wanted that shot to miss at the end and go into overtime.
 And then Nick Wright just wrote back, he's an all-time dope.

-Talking about me?
+Don't want me?
 About Zaz?
 He called you a sucker.
+Wait.

-Wait, Zaz is the dope?
+Zaz is the dope?
 Yo.
 He's an all-time dope.

 I'm not even going to take offense that he may be reeling based on me dominating him in that debate.

-So here is LeBron talking after the game about, and no one asked him the question, were you hoping that the game winner wouldn't go in so that you go into overtime?
+So, here is LeBron talking after the game about, and no one asked him the question, were you hoping that the game winner wouldn't go in so that you go into overtime?
 No one asked him that.
 By the way,

 it is a really funny, silly thing that we do with numbers because LeBron's streak of scoring eight points in a game since 2007 is still in play.
+Like,

-That's still alive.
+that's still alive.
 But because the 10 points is no longer alive, LeBron is asked, and this is what he says after the game.

 We won.